Your Charlotte Chiropractor’s Guide On How To Prevent Back Pain At Work

 Check your posture.

-If you always sit at work in a way that disrupts your spine’s natural curve, you will eventually experience discomfort and back pain over time.
-The spine is designed to carry your weight without pain or pressure, which is why it is slightly curved.
+If you always sit at work in a way that disrupts your pain or pressure, which is why it is slightly curved.
 It is not meant to be too curved nor too straight.
 To check if you have a good sitting posture, see if your hips, shoulders, and head are aligned and not leaning forward.
 Extended sitting can lead to both neck pain and low back pain.

 Plant your feet firmly on the ground.